LennartFr/customer-loyalty-program/docs/deploy-local-fabric.md

 **Note** The following steps to deploy to fabric instance follow the guide [Developer Tutorial](https://hyperledger.github.io/composer/latest/tutorials/developer-tutorial) for Hyperledger Composer.

 Now, we are ready to deploy the business network to Hyperledger Fabric.

-This requires the Hyperledger Composer chaincode to be installed on the peer,then the business network archive (.bna) must be sent to the peer, and a new participant, identity, and associated card must be created to be the network administrator.
-Finally, the network administrator business network card must be imported for use, and the network can then be pinged to check it is responding.
+1. This requires the Hyperledger Composer chaincode to be installed on the peer,
+1. then the Business Network Archive (.bna) must be sent to the peer,
+1. and a new participant, identity, and associated card must be created to be the network administrator.
+1. Finally, the network administrator business network card must be imported for use,
+1. and the network can then be pinged to check if it is responding.

 * First, install the business network: